alxroyer/scenario/doc/src/devel.coding-rules.doc.rst

     - Deactivation of module member documentation:
       ``:(xxx-)member:`` `autodoc` options removed in 'doc/src/py/scenario.rst' after `sphinx-apidoc` execution.

-    - Short introductions only (instead of real attribute documentations) for exported symbols, with cross-references to private module documentations.
+    - Short introductions only (instead of ``.. py:attribute::`` documentations) for exported symbols, with cross-references to private module documentations.

+  - When we activated warnings, we figured out that we had a number of missing references for `scenario.Scenario`, `scenario.logging`...

+    - Module member documentation being still deactivated, we eventually set back ``.. py:attribute::`` documentations for exported symbols in the module docstring of 'src/scenario/__init__.py'.